|Share this article:|

 DB Solo Overview

 DB Solo is a comprehensive, visual tool for developing and managing SQL code in relational databases.
-Its graphical user interface lets developers and DBAs easily browse schema objects, create scripts, and perform ad hoc DDL and DML operations.
-DB Solo runs on multiple platforms, supports multiple character sets, and allows multiple simultaneous connections.
+Its graphical user interface lets developers and DBAs easily browse schema objects, create scripts, and perform DDL and DML operations.
+DB Solo runs on multiple platforms, supports multiple character sets, and allows simultaneous connections.

 Vertica and DB Solo Product Versions